You don’t need to call or come in for your repeat prescriptions - go online

 Prescription processing time

 We request that patients submit their requests for repeat prescriptions seven to 14 days before they are due.
-The practice aim to process all prescriptions within 48 hours, even where there are problems with an item.
-Your pharmacy, however, can take up to seven days to obtain the items requested because of long-term shortages of supplies coming into the UK of many common medications.
+The practice aim to process all routine prescriptions within 72 hours.
+If your prescription requires a review or is complex your request may take up to 7 days to process.
+Your pharmacy can take up to seven days to obtain the items requested because of long-term shortages of supplies coming into the UK of many common medications.
 Please allow this extra time to make sure you do not run out, and to avoid having to push prescriptions through quickly, to the disadvantage of others.

 Electronic Repeat Dispensing